 Get the latest updates, standings, player photos, history, and assorted U.S. Tennis Open trivia ...as New York City becomes the world capital of tennis in August and September.

-Meanwhile, 2022 US Tennis Open tickets officially go on sale in early June featuring individual, full-series, and group plans.
-American Express Card holders get a jump on ticket purchase with special offers beginning in June.
+2025 US Tennis Open tickets officially go on sale in early June featuring individual, full-series, and group plans.
+American Express Card holders traditionally get a jump on ticket purchase with special offers in early June.

-Can't get to the matches?
-In the US live TV coverage of complete matches airs on ESPN and ESPN2, from the August opening to the women's final on September 10 (4-7PM ET) to the men's final on September 11 (4-7PM ET) on Sunday.
+Can't get to the Open?
+In the US live TV coverage of complete matches airs on ESPN and ESPN2, from the August opening to the women's final on September 6 (4-7PM ET) to the men's final on September 7 (4-7PM ET) on Sunday.

-Since the it changes little year to year check out the tenative schedule for the US Open below, and keep it here for the official announcement of times and TV channels in August.
+Since the schedule changes little year by year, up ahead check out the tentative 2025 US Tennis Open schedule, plus keep it here for the official announcement with wall-to-wall overage on ESPN, ESPN 2, and ABC.

 ESPN